Scuba Diving Deaths: How Many Annual Scuba Deaths are There?

 In the 2006 report released in June 2007 it stated that "the annual fatality rate for DAN Members between 1997 and 2004 varied between 11 and 18 deaths per 100,000 members per year.
 Note that these rates are for limited population samples (...DAN Members per year for fatalities) and cannot necessarily be extrapolated to the diving population as a whole."

-Note that many of these events could/should have been avoided - such as running out of gas.
-This fact holds true for many of the deaths reported each year.
 So while scuba is fun and exciting, a diver must know what he is doing and not panic in case of a problem.
 Proper training is essential as is following scuba diving safety rules.

 Given the above, it is hard to give a definitive answer to how many scuba deaths there are per year.
 However, based on the information I have found, the number is very low in both absolute number and compared to the number of divers.
-Most research I have read points to annual scuba deaths in the 100 people/year range.

 Personally, I believe scuba diving is an acceptable risk given the relationship between the approximate number of scuba diving deaths, the number of divers and the number of dives made each year.